Gustaf Svanberg the Elder

 Photo: Henri Osti / UUB.

 The observatory was completed and inaugurated in 1853 and received its first main instrument, a 24 cm refractor from Steinheil in Munich.
-It was replaced in 1893 by the double refractor (36/33 cm) which is still in the main dome of the observatory.
+It was replaced in 1893 by the double refractor (36/33 cm) that is still in the main dome of the observatory.

 Burial site: 0109-0461B

-Image descriptionPortrait of Gustaf Svanberg, circa 1870-1880.
-Photo: Henri Osti / UUB [The image is cropped].
+Image description: Portrait of Gustaf Svanberg, ca 1870-1880.
+Photo: Henri Osti / UUBThe image is cropped]

 Click here for an uncropped image